UBS: Hidden assets

 UBS, along with other Swiss banks, maintains a variety of hidden assets and numbered bank accounts in an effort to preserve anonymity and confidentiality.
 Despite its name, hidden accounts are not truly hidden.
 The usage of these types of accounts (and assets) limits the knowledge of the account between the client and a restricted number of private bankers who retain record of who the account belongs to.

-In January 1997, Christoph Meili, a night guard at the Union Bank of Switzerland (precursor of UBS) in Zürich, publicly announced that bank officials were destroying documents about orphaned assets, believed to be the credit balances of both Nazi German and Jewish clients attained during World War II.
+In January 1997, Christoph Meili, a night guard at the Union Bank of Switzerland (precursor of UBS) in Zürich, publicly announced that bank officials were destroying documents involving German chemical companies that produced Zyklon B and smelted Nazi gold, and evidently contained real-estate records related to Nazi looting during the Holocaust.
 Soon after, Zurich authorities opened a judicial investigation against Meili for suspected violations of the Swiss laws on banking secrecy.
-After a US$2.56 billion lawsuit was filed against UBS and other Swiss banks on behalf of the Jewish victims of the Holocaust, a settlement was reached that totalled US$1.25 billion in August 1998.
+After a US$2.56 billion lawsuit was filed against UBS and other Swiss banks on behalf of Jewish Holocaust victims, a settlement was reached that totalled US$1.25 billion in August 1998.
+In July 2025, Bloomberg News reported investigators had uncovered documents that suggested Credit Suisse did not disclose billions of dollars of assets held in accounts owned by Nazis and that the bank could be liable for between $5 billion to $10 billion.
+UBS opened its own investigation, hiring Neil Barofsky to complete a report on the matter.
+The U.S. Senate also opened an investigation.
+UBS said it would resist efforts to reopen the 1998 settlement or expand the scope of the investigation.

 An entrance to a UBS Wealth Management office in Milan, Italy.
 With a strike-plated door and frosted glass, its purpose is to provide security and banking discretion.

 The Swiss government has taken steps to curb the usage of hidden services by foreign account holders as they have been frequently used to facilitate the transfer of "black money".
 In May 2013, Switzerland announced that it would amend certain banking secrecy laws applicable to UBS Switzerland AG to allow the disclosure of hidden client accounts to various investigative authorities.
 However, the disclosure of such information is heavily regulated and only "occur exclusively within the scope of administrative assistance procedures based on a valid double taxation agreement."